Bloor Homes Littleborough Consultation

 The proposals incorporate:

-• Affordable homes as part of the new neighbourhood, paving the way for first time buyers
+- Affordable homes as part of the new neighbourhood, offered as social rent or shared ownership

-• A central parkland, creating a tree-lined green corridor connecting the Rochdale Canal through to Hollingworth Lake
+- A central parkland, creating a green corridor connecting the Rochdale Canal through to Hollingworth Lake

 The key elements are labelled on the indicative plan.